New Album 《EARTHING》 released!

 Mr. Wong holds degrees from the Hochschule für Musik, Theater und Medien Hannover in Germany (Konzertexamen), Northwestern University’s Bienen School of Music (D.M.A), The Juilliard School (M.M) and the New England Conservatory (B.M).
 His teachers include Matti Raekallio, Jerome Lowenthal, Wha Kyung Byun, Boris Slutsky, Mengchieh Liu, Alan Chow, Ewa Kupiec and Rolf-Peter Wille.

-Currently, Mr. Wong is a full-time piano faculty at Fu Jen University in Taiwan.
-He is also the distinguished professor at Harbin Conservatory of Music in China and serves on the faculty at the University of Taipei.
+Currently, Mr. Wong is a Full-time Assistant Professor at the Taipei National University of the Arts.
+He has also taught at the Harbin Conservatory of Music in China as their Distinguished Professor and served on the faculties at the University of Taipei and Fu Jen University.